John Musgrave Harvey

-Sir John Musgrave Harvey (22 December 1865 – 13 June 1940) was an Australian judge who served on the Supreme Court of New South Wales from 1913 to 1936.
+Sir John Musgrave Harvey (22 December 1865 – 13 June 1940) was an English—Australian judge who served on the Supreme Court of New South Wales from 1913 to 1936.
 He was Chief Judge in Equity from 1925 to 1935 and Acting Chief Justice from 1933 to 1934, as well as chairing multiple New South Wales royal commissions.

 Early life and family

 Harvey was born in Hampstead, London, England, the sixth of eight children born to Frances Harriet (née Brewster) and Charles Musgrave Harvey.
 His father and grandfather were Anglican priests, and his older brother Richard served as Archdeacon of Halifax.
 His younger brother Sir Ernest Musgrave Harvey was Chief Cashier of the Bank of England and the first of the Harvey baronets.

 Harvey was educated at Marlborough College from 1878 to 1884 on a scholarship.
 He was a prefect and member of the rugby team.
 He subsequently won a scholarship to Keble College, Oxford, where he graduated with a Bachelor of Arts in 1888.
 Harvey arrived in Australia in 1889, where he had found a position as tutor to the children of a Sydney lawyer.
 He subsequently developed an interest in the law himself, and was mentored by Langer Owen.